 - 1. Identify agents and vectors of food-borne illness. - Employ proper sanitary procedures in the purchasing, receiving, storing, issuing, preparing, and serving of food products. - 3.
 Design basic sanitation training for foodservice employees. - Discuss federal, state and local regulations and standards of foodservice sanitation. - 5.
 Inspect, from a sanitation viewpoint, equipment and facility design. - 6 Qualify for certification in applied foodservice sanitation from the Educational Foundation of the National Restaurant Association. - Define, discuss, and employ basic food preparation theories and techniques. - Recognize and use a variety of kitchen tools, equipment, and raw food products. - Plan, organize, prepare, and evaluate finished food items from the raw state. - 10.
-Memorize, interpret, and evaluate written recipes; mathematically expand and reduce these recipes; be able to pre-cost the recipes; understand computer applications regarding these calculations. - 11.
-Define, discuss, and employ beginning kitchen management theories and techniques.
+Memorize, interpret, and evaluate written recipes; mathematically expand and reduce these recipes; be able to pre-cost the recipes; understand computer applications regarding these calculations. - Define, discuss, and employ beginning kitchen management theories and techniques.
 Plan, organize and communicate (through written papers) information gained through journal research. - 12.
 Define, discuss, and explain the importance of nutrition to health status. - 13.
 Define and apply the components of nutrition to various age groups. - 14.
-Apply acquired nutrition knowledge to daily living experiences. - Demonstrate knowledge of current nutrition information through compilation of weekly written reaction sheets. - 16.
-Identify their personal nutritional status through use of computer nutrition program used in conjunction with written daily food diary.
+Apply acquired nutrition knowledge to daily living experiences. - Identify their personal nutritional status through use of computer nutrition program used in conjunction with written daily food diary.